-Answer 2: The wine glass can very well be upside down with previously right side acting as the new stem and the previous stem acting as the right down-pointing side.
-Slide the base stick a half-stick length right and the previously left side will take up the role of left down-pointing side of the new upside wine glass formation.
+Answer 2: The wine glass can very well be upside down with the previously right side acting as the new stem and the previous stem acting as the right down-pointing side.
+Slide the base stick a half-stick length right and the previously left side will take up the role of the left down-pointing side of the new upside wine glass formation.
 The cherry will be outside.

 The solution figure is shown.

-This is an inventive solution by discovering the lateral thinking possibility using the Dimension discovery technique of finding something about the problem that you have ignored and assumed as unchangeable.
+This is an inventive solution by discovering the lateral thinking possibility using the Property change analysis technique of finding something about the problem that you have ignored and assumed as unchangeable.

-Even though we have suggested an effective and useful method for reaching an inventive solution, still it rests finally on you to discover the NEW DIMENSION that you would change for the inventive solution.
-You may not be able to discover the new dimension.
+Even though we have suggested an effective and useful method for reaching an inventive solution, still it rests finally on you to discover the NEW DIMENSION that you would change to find the inventive solution.
+You may not discover the new dimension at all.

-There is always a gap to be jumped across to reach an inventive solution.
+There is always a gap to jump across to reach an inventive solution.

 Such a solution is not fully assured.

-With the method of dimension discovery we have tried to shrink the gap to jump across but couldn't eliminate it.
+With the method of property change analysis, we have tried to shrink the gap to jump across but couldn’t eliminate it.
 There is no method that will hand you over an inventive solution with 100% assurance if you just follow the steps specified in the method.

-In spite of this uncertainty though, if you practice and follow a method for finding inventive solutions, in all likelihood you would find it gradually easier to jump across the inventive gap.
+Despite this uncertainty, if you practice and follow a method for finding inventive solutions, probably you would find it gradually easier to jump across the inventive gap.